tonyrobots/dcc-qol/README.md

 -   Automatic damage application to targeted tokens when damage is rolled
 -   Respects token permissions and ownership -- only the attacking player or GM can roll damage
 -   Visual confirmation of damage dealt - red animated text floating from the target shows the damage amount applied
+-   **Automatic "Dead" Status**: When an NPC's hit points reach 0 or below, the "dead" status effect is automatically applied

 ![Automatic Damage Application and in-scene animation](docs/images/damage-application.webp)